Language acquisition: Chunking

 The central idea of these theories is that language development occurs through the incremental acquisition of meaningful chunks of elementary constituents, which can be words, phonemes, or syllables.
 Several studies conducted in 2005–2007 demonstrated the efficacy of this approach in simulating several phenomena in the acquisition of syntactic categories and the acquisition of phonological knowledge.
+Research has demonstrated that infants as young as 3–5 months can abstract phonological features amodally, i.e., recognising place of articulation across multiple consonants regardless of whether speech is heard or seen.
+These early abstraction abilities have been shown to change developmentally across the first year and predict later vocabulary size.

 Chunking theories of language acquisition constitute a group of theories related to statistical learning theories, in that they assume that the input from the environment plays an essential role; however, they postulate different learning mechanisms.

 Researchers at the Max Planck Institute for Evolutionary Anthropology have developed a computer model analyzing early toddler conversations to predict the structure of later conversations.
 They showed that toddlers develop their own individual rules for speaking, with 'slots' into which they put certain kinds of words.
 A significant outcome of this research is that rules inferred from toddler speech were better predictors of subsequent speech than traditional grammars.

 This approach has several features that make it unique: the models are implemented as computer programs, which enables clear-cut and quantitative predictions to be made; they learn from naturalistic input—actual child-directed utterances; and attempt to create their own utterances, the model was tested in languages including English, Spanish, and German.
 Chunking for this model was shown to be most effective in learning a first language but was able to create utterances learning a second language.